What is Azure IoT Edge

 - Ensure that IoT Edge modules are always running.

 - Report module health to the cloud for remote monitoring.

 - Manage communication between downstream leaf devices and an IoT Edge device, between modules on an IoT Edge device, and between an IoT Edge device and the cloud.

 How you use an Azure IoT Edge device is up to you.
-The runtime is often used to deploy AI to gateways which aggregate and process data from multiple other on premises devices, however this deployment model is just one option.
-Leaf devices could also be Azure IoT Edge devices, regardless of whether they are connected to a gateway or directly to the cloud.
+The runtime is often used to deploy AI to gateway devices which aggregate and process data from other on-premises devices, but this deployment model is just one option.

 The Azure IoT Edge runtime runs on a large set of IoT devices to enable using the runtime in a wide variety of ways.
 It supports both Linux and Windows operating systems and abstracts hardware details.
-Use a device smaller than a Raspberry Pi 3 if you’re not processing much data, or use an industrialized server to run resource-intensive workloads.
+Use a device smaller than a Raspberry Pi 3 if you’re not processing much data, or use an industrial server to run resource-intensive workloads.

 IoT Edge cloud interface

 It's difficult to manage the software lifecycle for millions of IoT devices that are often different makes and models or geographically scattered.
 Workloads are created and configured for a particular type of device, deployed to all of your devices, and monitored to catch any misbehaving devices.
 These activities can’t be done on a per device basis and must be done at scale.

 Azure IoT Edge integrates seamlessly with Azure IoT solution accelerators to provide one control plane for your solution’s needs.
 Cloud services allow you to: